August 18, 2022 — Thursday

 Section #8) In Conclusion

 The work of Lead Safe Mama, LLC is designed to educate our readers about the science behind any issues and considerations for any particular topic.
-Unfortunately, while science is the right place to start an inquiry, a lot of “science” (e.g. non-peer-reviewed studies, popular articles, etc,) is biased, and/or imprecise, ambiguous (depending on the intentions, origin, and funding behind any given study).
+Unfortunately, while science is the right place to start an inquiry, a lot of “science” (e.g. non-peer-reviewed studies, popular articles, etc.) is biased, and/or imprecise, ambiguous (depending on the intentions, origin, and funding behind any given study).
 Further/additional/more rigorous inquiry is often necessary.

 With the conversation and considerations above about Stainless Steel, we are trying to give our readers as many of the answers to this inquiry as possible — in one place — so you can therefore move forward in making safer choices for your family.
 Ideally, we must acknowledge that industrially-manufactured manmade materials are inherently not “natural,” and therefore not always safe.
 On a practical level, we often have to choose between “lesser evils” and evaluate those choices based on particular considerations for our family (and the advice of our doctors).
 My family has chosen to continue to use stainless steel and currently do not have concerns (in general) with stainless steel toxicity.

 In evaluating my comments above about long-form cooking, I reflected on the fact that I used to often make fruit jams/preserves in the summer (plum, blackberry, etc.) and that those are long-form cooking.
-I no longer do that — as concentrated sugars are not great for humans, and eating fresh fruit is preferred — but I don’t have a concern with using jam in moderation every now and then (not as a primary food staple).
+I no longer do that — as concentrated sugars are not great for humans, and eating fresh fruit is preferred — but I don’t have a concern with using jam in moderation now and then (not as a primary food staple).
 If I were to make a sandwich, I prefer almond butter and honey (for example) noting the honey is lightly-filtered, uncooked, and raw, with fewer opportunities for contamination from processing.
 This is a complicated journey and most choices and considerations impact others.
 In the end, you have to do what you decide is best for your family — and that includes factors of time and convenience.
-But if just one reader (you?) can make those choices from a more-educated standpoint (instead of just assuming that products sold to us by manufacturers are automatically safe) then the movement will have a small win for the future.
+But if just one reader (you?) can make those choices from a more educated standpoint (instead of just assuming that products sold to us by manufacturers are automatically safe) then the movement will have a small win for the future.

 Tamara,